TejasRGitHub/gRPC-AWS-REST/README.md

 The logs are generated and follow the log format specified in the `./src/main/rescources/logback.xml` file.

 The logs file are generated on the EC2 instance with [Log Generator](https://github.com/Tejas-UIC/LogGeneratorForHW3.git) and the file are written to a S3 bucket.
-The log file are generated with the following format - LogFileGenerator.<Date>.log
+The log file are generated with the following format - LogFileGenerator."$Date".log

 ## Setting up AWS Lambda